-Thalidomide is a targeted cancer drugs (biological therapy) and is also known as Thalidomide Celgene.
+Thalidomide is a type of targeted cancer drug (biological therapy).
+It is also known as Thalidomide Celgene.
 You might have it as a treatment for myeloma.

-How it works
+How thalidomide works

-How you have it
+How you have thalidomide

 Taking your capsules

 You should take the right dose, not more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.